chouseknecht/symfony-mariadb-nginx/README.md

 ### Generate the deployment playbook and role

-Now we're ready to transform our orchestration document [ansible/container.yml](https://github.com/chouseknecht/symfony-mariadb-nginx/blob/master/ansible/container.yml) into deployment instrutions for OpenShift by running the `ansible-container shipit` command to generate an Ansible playbook and role.
+Now we're ready to transform our orchestration document [ansible/container.yml](./blob/master/ansible/container.yml) into deployment instrutions for OpenShift by running the `ansible-container shipit` command to generate an Ansible playbook and role.

 For our example the images are out on Docker Hub.
 If you're using a private registry, you'll need to use the *--pull-from* option to specify the registry URL.
-For `shipit` details and available options see []().
+For `shipit` details and available options see [the shipit reference](http://docs.ansible.com/ansible-container/reference/shipit.html).

 The following will build the playbook and role: